Learning in Stackelberg Games with Non-myopic Agents: : A Near-Optimal Robust Search Algorithm for SSGs

 These inner problems can be solved efficiently, since each $K_y$ is convex and each objective $u^y$ is quasi-convex by monotonicity.
 This approach was originally developed by \citet{conitzer2006computing} for the case when $\cX$ is a polytope and each $u^y$ is linear, where it is termed ``multiple LPs''.

-When $v$ is unknown, but the agent is fully myopic, previous works \cite{letchford2009learning, blum2014, peng2019learning} use exact best-response feedback to learn each $K_y$ and apply multiple LPs.
-Most recently, \citet{peng2019learning} provide an algorithm that finds an optimal strategy using $O(n^3 L)$ best-response queries when agent utilities are linear with coefficients specified by $L$ bits each.
+When $v$ is unknown but the agent is myopic, previous works \citep{letchford2009learning, blum2014, peng2019learning} use exact best response feedback to learn each $K_y$ and apply multiple LPs.
+Most recently, \cite{peng2019learning} provide an algorithm that finds an optimal strategy using $O(n^3 L)$ best response queries when agent utilities are linear with coefficients specified by $L$ bits each.

 \paragraph{Our improvements.} In contrast, \Clinch{} applies in more general environments and provides stronger query complexity guarantees.
 Even for the full information problem, our method only requires monotonicity of agent utilities and works when these are non-linear, as depicted in \Cref{fig:ssg-non-linear-example}.
-On the other hand, linearity was needed to induce convex best response regions that were crucial for previous methods.
+On the other hand, linearity was necessary for inducing convex best response regions that were crucial for previous methods.
 For the learning problem, our results do not require the stronger $L$-bit precision assumption and extend seamlessly to the approximate best response regime needed to handle non-myopic agents.
-When specializing to the setting of prior work, we show in \Cref{app:ssg-exact-search} that \Clinch{} finds an \emph{exact} optimizer using $O(n^2L)$ best-response queries, improving upon the state-of-the-art $O(n^3L)$ complexity.
+When specializing to the setting of prior work, we show in \Cref{app:ssg-exact-search} that \Clinch{} finds an \emph{exact} optimizer using $O(n^2L)$ best response queries, improving upon the state-of-the-art $O(n^3L)$ complexity.
 For $\delta$-\emph{approximate} search with $\delta^{-1} = \poly(n)$, our query complexity of $\widetilde{O}(n L)$ improves quadratically over prior guarantees (for exact search).